apache/beam-site/_pages/presentation_materials.md

 permalink: /presentation-materials/
 ---

 Are you interested in learning more about Apache Beam or giving a talk about Apache Beam?
 Excellent!
-The Apache Beam community has created this collection of materials to help you get started quickly.
+The Apache Beam community has created this collection of materials to help you get started.
 The Apache Beam community periodically reviews these materials to ensure they are accurate and up-to-date.

 <div class="panel panel-default">
   <div class="panel-body">